neondatabase/neon/docs/rfcs/025-generation-numbers.md

 We will do a two phase rollout, probably over multiple releases because we will naturally have some of the read-side code ready before the overall functionality is ready:

-1. Deploy pageservers which understand the new index format and generation numbers in keys, but do not write objects with generation numbers in the keys.
+1. Deploy pageservers which understand the new index format and generation suffixes in keys, but do not write objects with generation numbers in the keys.
 2. Deploy pageservers that write objects with generation numbers in the keys.